Government agencies communicate via

 *Subsidised flats refer to flats bought directly from HDB, resale flats bought with CPF Housing Grant or DBSS flats bought directly from the developer.

-You may refer to these available housing options for more information on planning your next home.
+Find out more about the available housing options for your next home.